donovm4/msft-certifications/expert/az-305/README.md

 # AZ-305: Designing MSFT Azure Infrastructure Solutions

-> Previous Azure Architecture Expert or something like that
+> Previous Azure Architecture Expert or something like that...